CASE STUDY – EMPLOYMENT INSURANCE (EI) APPLICATION MODERNIZATION

 Users weren't failing because the policy was hard.
 They were failing because the experience gave them no tools to succeed.

-The application dumped critical information all at once, with no indication of what mattered now versus later.
-There was no progress visibility, no preparation, and no way to catch errors before submission.
-Users were making high-stakes decisions (tax elections, income declarations), without context or guidance.
-The question wasn't how to simplify a complex system.
-It was how to design structure that builds confidence, without touching policy or legal constraints.
+The application dumped everything on users at once, with no signal of what mattered now versus later.
+No progress visibility, no way to prepare, no way to catch errors before submitting.
+People were making high-stakes choices like tax elections and income declarations, with no context or guidance.

 THE WORK